juice-shop/juice-shop/README.md

   you can get four variants of the OWASP Juice Shop logo to decorate your laptop

-> An alternative way to get stickers (and maybe even a pin-back button)
+> An easy way to get stickers is to somehow
-> is to somehow [contribute to the project](CONTRIBUTING.md) by fixing
+> [contribute to the project](CONTRIBUTING.md) by fixing an issue,
-> an issue, finding a serious bug or submitting a good idea for a new
+> finding a serious bug or submitting a good idea for a new challenge!
-> challenge!
-We're also happy to send some stickers your way if you
+> We're also happy to supply you with stickers if you organize a meetup
-> organize a meetup or conference talk where you use or mention OWASP
+> or conference talk where you use or talk about or hack the OWASP Juice
-> Juice Shop!
+> Shop!
 Just contact the project leader to discuss your plans:
 > bjoern.kimminich@owasp.org!

 ## Donations